zyl24/OpenFGL/README.md

 ## Get Started
+You can modify the experimental settings in the `/config.py` file as needed, and then run `/main.py` to start your work with OpenFGL.
+Moreover, we provide various configured jupyter notebook examples, all of which can be found in `/examples`.

+### Select Your Scenairo and Dataset(s)

 ## Cite
 Please cite our paper (and the respective papers of the methods used) if you use this code in your own work: